 Willing to walk away

-It took her 13 years to write her novel.
-Dalton says, “The structure of this book gave me fits.
+It took Dalton 13 years to write her novel.
+"The structure of this book gave me fits.
 In its final form, Waiting for the Night Song is a dual timeline narrative that switches back and forth from Cadie’s point of view at age 11 to Cadie’s POV three decades later.
-In the early drafts I wrote the story chronologically, including all the stuff in between – high school, college, and beyond."
+In the early drafts, I wrote the story chronologically, including all the stuff in between – high school, college, and beyond."

 Then she reports that the story's middle section meant more to her than the reader.
 "After several drafts, I realized I only wrote the middle part for myself, so I would know who Cadie was and where she had been.
 I cut out the middle and wove the childhood and adult parts together to tell a single story.
 It was exasperating, but definitely the right way to tell this particular story."